xiaodaw/shell-humanities/_episodes/05-loop.md

 divided by 60,
 tells her that her script will take about two hours to run.
 As a final check,
-she opens another terminal window, goes into `north-pacific-gyre/2012-07-03`, and uses `cat stats-NENE01729B.txt` to examine one of the output files.
+she opens another terminal window and uses `cat` to examine one of the output files.
 It looks good,
 so she decides to get some coffee and catch up on her reading.